All comparisons

 How much does Willow Voice cost?

-Willow Voice has a free plan, a $15/month Individual plan, and a $12/month annual rate for the Individual plan.
-Team plans start at $12 per user per month with a 3-seat minimum, and Enterprise is custom priced.
+Willow Voice has a free plan and Individual pricing shown at $12/month billed annually.
+Team plans are shown at $10 per user per month billed annually with a 3-seat minimum, and Enterprise is custom priced.

 Is Willow Voice free?